Renate Rössing: Biography

 Renate Winkler was born and grew up in Dresden.
 Willy Rössing, her father, died young in 1934, the year of her fifth birthday.
 On the night of 13 February 1945 the family home was completely destroyed by British and American bombing.
 Renate survived, buried for several days under the rubble: Margarete Winkler, her mother, died.
 For the rest of her life Renate's body carried the phosphorus scars from the skin burns she received that night.
 Following her rescue she got hold of an old basic camera from somewhere and set about photographing the bombscape that had been Dresden.
 Although her work was not overtly political, it was never any secret that throughout her adult life Renate Rössing-Winkler was a committed pacifist.

-She applied to study at the Film Academy in Potsdam in order to study for a career as a documentary film maker but was informed that the class was already full.
+She applied to study at the Film Academy in Potsdam in order to study for a career as a documentary filmmaker but was informed that the class was already full.
 She had more success with the Academy for Book and Graphic Artistry ("Hochschule für Grafik und Buchkunst") in Leipzig, however.
 She enrolled to study photography in 1948.
-Student contemporaries included the man who later became the academy's long-standing director, Bernhard Heisig, the sculptor and graphic-artist Wolfgang Mattheuer, the painter Werner Tübke and Günter Rössler, who would later gain fame (or notoriety) for his pioneering work in nude art photography.
+Student contemporaries included the man who later became the academy's long-standing director, Bernhard Heisig, the sculptor and graphic-artist Wolfgang Mattheuer, the painter Werner Tübke and Günter Rössler, who would later gain fame (or notoriety) for his pioneering work in nude photography.
 The focus of her course was on advertising and reportage.
 Her photography tutor was Johannes Widmann, who found her hugely talented, but very shy and withdrawn.
 He asked another of his students, Roger Rössing, to look after her.
-Shortly afterwards they set up home together in a couple of rented rooms at Leipzig-Stötteritz on the southern edge of the city.
+Shortly afterwards they set up home together in a couple of rented rooms at Leipzig-Stötteritz (de) on the southern edge of the city.
 They lived at the same address till Renate Rössing's death in 2005, although during that time some rooms were added.
 They had married in 1951.